shreya38/news/README.md

 ### npm install

 to install all necessary package

-now you this application ready to start

 ### `npm start`